GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 The main differences between these 2 projects:
  - the `Form` entries are handled by the server so that part of the GUI is slightly different
  - uploading any pictures via the `Form` will then have those saved in the new `uploads` folder
- - new addition is the MMD viewer (Miku Miku Dance)
+ - new additions are FBX and MMD viewers (Miku Miku Dance)
  - all viewers in this project support URL loading, use Orbit Controls and have a gizmo and grid present
  - DRACO and KTX2 support were added to the GLTF Viewer:
    - this seems to work fine when using URL option (see the screenshot) so try using it for fetching files both locally and from the Internet